 1. Understanding Effective Habits to Boost Mental Clarity and Focus Start Your Day with a Purpose: Morning Routines Matter

-- Aim for 7-9 hours of quality sleep each night: Prioritize your sleep schedule and try to go to bed and wake up at the same time each day, even on weekends.
+Try to get 7 to 9 hours of good sleep every night.
+Make sleep a priority and try to go to bed and wake up at the same time every day, especially on weekends.

 3. Implement the Power of Regular Breaks: The Pomodoro Technique